How to create successful billboard designs!

 An entertaining campaign is a memorable campaign, but your main goal is always to be clear over clever.
-Complex visuals and wordplay, as well as industry jargon, may confuse your audience—especially when they only have a few seconds to absorb your ad.
+Complex visuals and wordplay, as well as industry jargon, may confuse your audience.
 Use images, fonts, and tried-and-true design practices together to create a smart and unforgettable message.

 2. Message Length

 Short messaging is more memorable and effective when it comes to billboard ads.
 In fact, most drivers will stop reading after about five or six words.
 Your goal is to curate every single word in the ad to convey your core message.
 To make a big impact, take the time to plan, edit, and re-edit your message to be as concise as possible.